 a.
 Automatic Reweighting: The PI category will automatically be reweighted to 0% without submitting any application for:

 b.
-Reweighting by Hardship Exception Application: Eligible clinicians can submit an application by Dec 31, 2018 to claim the hardship exception and get the ACI category reweighted to 0%:
+Reweighting by Hardship Exception Application: Eligible clinicians can submit an application by Dec 31, 2018 to claim the hardship exception and get the PI category reweighted to 0%:

-STEP 5: Performance Improvement Measure Set Selection and Scoring
+STEP 5: Promoting Interoperability Measure Set Selection and Scoring

-- 2018 Advancing Care Information Transition Objectives and Measures: This is the only option if you have a 2014 edition EHR.
+2018 Promoting Interoperability Transition Objectives and Measures: This is the only option if you have a 2014 edition EHR.

 There is no change in the scoring policy for the PI (formerly ACI) category as compared to 2017, apart from hardship exception for Small Practices, and the 10 bonus points available for utilizing 2015 edition certified EHR.
 The PI score is divided into three parts: